 Usually, there are several risks involved in IVF treatment.
 This is more so in the case of those who suffer from a condition called polycystic ovaries or polycystic ovarian syndrome.
 On the other hand, as far as the IVM is concerned the risk is not there completely.
 In other words, the patient need not have what we call ovarian hyperstimulation syndrome.
 It is better for the patients to undergo IVM.

 The monitoring regime is rather less strict in IVM and does involve only one or two transvaginal ultrasounds and blood tests over a few days, whereas an IVF treatment cycle does require at least three of the ultrasounds and five blood tests taken over a four-week period.

 The view held by the researchers is that one of the major reasons why women do not opt for IVF after the initial treatment cycle is because of the emotional cum physical burden of the treatment.

 The researchers also hold the opinion that the improved IVM methods could also potentially unseat IVF as the go-to infertility treatment for women who want to be pregnant.

-- Many clinicians still prefer that their patients follow an IVF procedure that would maximize that their chances of getting good quality embryos, which would obviously improve their chances of becoming pregnant.
+- Many clinicians still prefer that their patients follow an IVF procedure that would maximize their chances of getting good-quality embryos, which would obviously improve their chances of becoming pregnant.

-- The belief held by several clinicians is that the IVM treatment will become a common affair.
+- The belief held by several clinicians is that IVM treatment will become a common affair.